technophilis/N-Queens/README.md

 ### Project Overview
-This repo provides a backtracking implementation of the popular N-Queens with an added constraint: no 3 queens should form a straight line at any angle.
+This repo provides a backtracking implementation of the popular N-Queens problem with an added constraint: no 3 queens should form a straight line at any angle.
 The implementation relies on a basic chess framework that provides appropriate abstrations for solving chess problems.
 The framework could be easily extended to include other algorithms for the N-Queens problem or other chess problems.

 ### Build Without Tests
 ```